 Emulation, Archiving, and Disk Images

-Preserving and emulating copy-protected C64 software is a problem that started in the 1990s and hasn't been fully solved even now.
-The challenge: most emulators and disk image formats were designed for data, not for the physical magnetic geometry on which copy protection depends.
+Preserving and emulating copy-protected C64 software is a problem that started in the 1990s and still isn't fully solved.
+The challenge is simple: most emulators and disk image formats were designed for data, not for the physical magnetic geometry that copy protection depends on.

 The D64 Format — Useful but Incomplete